karthifairhawn/karthifairhawn/README.md

 ## Hey! 👋
 I'm Karthi Fair Hawn, a 19 years old learner from India.

-- 🧭 In stage of learning and need to be an all arounder.
+- 🧭 In stage of learning and need to be an all rounder🏏.

 - 👥 Being a good programmer is 3% talent & 97% not being distracted by the internet.